Self-learning

 To apply what I learned, I wanted to build a full-stack project from scratch, as I firmly believe the best way to learn is by getting stuck, breaking things, and problem solving.

-After a month of grinding, I designed, developed, and deployed Stockle, a stock-themed version of the viral Wordle game.
+After a month of grinding, I finished designed, developed, and deployed Stockle.ca, a stock-themed version of the viral Wordle game.
+If you're interested in the technical details, feel free to check it out .

-While building Stockle, I relied heavily on the following resources to help me debug and learn unfamiliar topics:
+While building Stockle, I also made sure to take advantage of the free online resources available to help me debug and learn unfamiliar topics:

 - ChatGPT (MVP)

-For my next internship search, I slapped Stockle onto my resume, which greatly improved my interview rate success and became a great talking point during interviews, demonstrating my ability to navigate the entire development process β from design to deployment.
+For my next internship search, I slapped Stockle onto my resume, which greatly improved my interview rate success and became a great talking point during interviews.

 Overall, this experience reinforced a lingering idea that I had in my head, in that: your school and program don't matter as much as you might think.

-Overall, building Stockle was a super rewarding experience for me, as it helped me realize how much I enjoyed the process of transforming an idea into a functional piece of software.
+Building Stockle was a super rewarding experience for me, as it helped me realize how much I enjoyed the process of transforming an idea into an actual app.

-Moving forward, I hope to continue self-learning new skills, instead of solely relying on university courses to teach me the things I want to learn.
-While some courses are great, at the end of the day, I believe that taking the initiative to learn things youβre genuinely interested in β whether through design teams, internships, or projects β is just as important.
+Moving forward, I hope to continue self-learning new skills, and while some university courses are great, at the end of the day, I believe that taking the initiative to learn things you’re genuinely interested in — whether through design teams, internships, or projects — is just as important.